Prologue: Remembrance

 ”Yours.”

 She tore the bow off and threw the gift open.
-Inside lay an ornately carved wooden mask with bright, variegated feathers coming off all sides like a lion’s mane.
+Inside lay an ornately carved wooden mask with bright feathers in every color, sticking out like a lion’s mane.

 Gorf rubbed his neck. ”We found the feathers in the Harcynth Jungle.
 Glythe said they looked stupid, but I thought you might—”